narwal0707/GyanaDhvani/README.md

-# GyanaDhvani
-Python based pdf to mp3 converter
+GyanaDhvani is a text to speech pdf reader software developed solely in python3.